Description

 Professional Providers

-All related Evaluation and Management (E/M) services provided on the same date of service (DOS) by the performing provider are considered integral to the observation care E/M code.
-Providers billing for unrelated E/M services provided on the same DOS by the same performing provider must append modifier 25 when the service is separately distinct and unrelated to the observation care.
+All related Evaluation and Management (E/M) services provided on the same date of service (DOS) by the same practitioner or more than one practitioner in the same specialty and sub-specialty in the same group are considered integral to the observation care E/M code.
+Providers billing for unrelated E/M services provided on the same DOS by the same practitioner or another practitioner in the same specialty and sub-specialty in the same group must append modifier 25 when the service is separately distinct and unrelated to the observation care.

-Similarly, all related E/M services, including observation care, provided on the same DOS by the same performing provider are considered integral to an Inpatient E/M admission code.
+Similarly, all related E/M services, including observation care, provided on the same DOS by the practitioner or another practitioner in the same specialty and sub-specialty in the same group are considered integral to an Inpatient E/M admission code.
 Practitioners providing observation care may report a valid observation E/M CPT code for the professional service(s) on a CMS-1500 Claim Form when the patient is not subsequently admitted as an inpatient on the DOS.

 Institutional Providers